Britain's FTSE records another weekly gain, led by commodities

 * Marks and Spencer extends gains

-* Experian falls after double downgrade on Brazil risk (Updates prices at close)
+* Experian falls after double downgrade on Brazil risk (Adds detail, updates prices)

 By Kit Rees and Alistair Smout

-LONDON, April 8 (Reuters) - Britain’s top share index posted another weekly rise on Friday, helped by buoyant commodity stocks and continuing a run that has seen it outperform European indexes.
+LONDON, April 8 (Reuters) - Britain’s top share index was on track for another weekly rise on Friday, helped by buoyant commodity stocks and continuing a run that has seen it outperform its European peers.

-Mining shares rose 3.8 percent.
-Anglo American , BHP Billiton, Rio Tinto, Glencore and Antofagasta gained 1.6 to 8.1 percent .
+Mining shares rose 3.7 percent.
+Anglo American , BHP Billiton, Glencore, Rio Tinto and Antofagasta gained 1.9 to 7.7 percent .

-Energy shares contributed around 19 points to gains.
+Energy shares contributed over 18 points to gains.
 BP and Shell added the most points to the index after Brent crude rose above $40 dollars a barrel.

 Some analysts still weren’t convinced risk appetite had increased, though.